Water Restrictions! Water Bills! Forgot to Water! Irrigation System Broken!

 Lambs ear, blooming yuccas and cone flowers are all seriously drought tolerant.

 I loved this purple mimosa.
-The only other one I have seen is at the Dallas Arboretum, and who knows it could flown in on the wind.
+The only other one I have seen is at the Dallas Arboretum, and who knows its seeds could flown in on the wind.
 This house is just blocks away!
 That’s why neighbors are not crazy about Mimosas.
 They seed themselves abundantly.

 Read more about native Texas plants for your garden that have withstood drought and the test of Texas hot summers here: Native Texas Plants